 The OGT aims to promote the conservation of the county’s parks, gardens and other designed landscapes, both through the planning system and by advising owners and others involved in the management of these sites.

-There are 55 sites in the county on the English Heritage Register of Historic Parks and Gardens and many others of local interest.
-A review of historic parks and Gardens in the county was carried out by Colvin and Moggeridge in 1997.
+There are 55 sites in the county on the Register of Historic Parks and Gardens and many others of local interest.
+A review of historic parks and gardens in the county was carried out by Colvin and Moggeridge in 1997.
 Their report identified 185 sites of special interest, either nationally or at county level.

 The OGT and Planning